ekaterina921/currency-rates-api-testing/tests/Test Plan for Currency rates application.md

 </tbody>
 </table>

-# 5. Test Automation Tools and Frameworks {#test-automation-tools-and-frameworks}
+# 5. Test Automation Tools and Frameworks

 This section outlines the tools and frameworks that will be used to develop and execute the test automation suite for the application.
 The